 How to Visit Ponte dell’Accademia

-This ornate basilica sits on the Grand Canal and forms the backdrop for the views from Ponte dell’Accademia.
-The view from the cupola is one of the best views of Venice, and a viewpoint that not many people know about.
+This ornate basilica sits on the Grand Canal and forms the backdrop for the view from Ponte dell’Accademia.
+The view from its cupola is one of the best in Venice, and one that almost nobody knows about.

 How to Visit the Cupola